lrq3000/pyugt/README.md

 [![PyPI-Versions](https://img.shields.io/pypi/pyversions/pyugt.svg?logo=python&logoColor=white)](https://pypi.org/project/pyugt)
 [![PyPI-Downloads](https://img.shields.io/pypi/dm/pyugt.svg?logo=python&logoColor=white)](https://pypi.org/project/pyugt)

-pyugt is a python universal game translator: it takes screenshots from a region you select on your screen, uses OCR (via Tesseract v5) to extract the characters, then feeds them to a machine translator (Google Translate) to then show you a translated text.
+pyugt is a universal game translator coded in Python: it takes screenshots from a region you select on your screen, uses OCR (via Tesseract v5) to extract the characters, then feeds them to a machine translator (Google Translate) to then show you a translated text.

 Since it works directly on images, there is no need to hack the game or anything to access the text.
 It is also cross-platform (support for Windows and Linux and experimentally on MacOSX).